l-chow/Todo-app-react/README.md

 A simple Todo list app using React, TypeScript, and Material UI.
-Dummy data from dummyjson.com
+Dummy data from dummyjson.com.
+Prototype for Show Completed feature in the works.